Online Psychology Learning

 Online: Students can remain employed and can often keep their regular work schedule.
 They can choose when to complete their coursework.
 Without geographical limitations, distance learners can select the school that best fits their interests and career goals.

-Traditional: Learners may need to quit their job or adjust their work schedule to accommodate on-campus classes.
+Traditional: Learners may need to quit their job or adjust their work schedules to accommodate on-campus classes.
 Students are restricted to local schools or institutions in areas where they want to live.
 Those who do not wish to relocate may settle for a nearby program that does not meet their preferred criteria.

 Access (libraries, on-campus activities, office hours).